deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/securing-custom-code.md

 The process engine offers numerous extension points for customization of process behavior by using [Java Code]({{< relref "delegation-code.md" >}}), [Expression Language]({{< relref "expression-language.md" >}}), [Scripts]({{< relref "scripting.md" >}}) and [Templates]({{< relref "templating.md" >}}).
 While these extension points allow for great flexibility in process implementation, they open up the possibility to perform malicious actions when in the wrong hands.
 It is therefore advisable to restrict access to API that allows custom code submission to trusted parties only.
 The following concepts exist that allow submitting custom code (via Java or REST API):

 * **Deployment**: Most of the custom logic is submitted with the deployment of a process, case, or decision model.
 For example, an execution listener invocation is defined in the BPMN 2.0 XML.
 * **Queries**: Queries offer the ability to include expressions for certain parameters (currently task queries only).
 This enables users to define reusable queries that can be repeatedly executed and dynamically adapted to changing circumstances.
 For example, a task query `taskService.createTaskQuery().dueBeforeExpression(${now()}).list();` uses an expression to always return the tasks currently due.
-Flowave [Tasklist]({{< ref "/webapps/tasklist/_index.md" >}}) makes use of this feature in the form of [task filters]({{< ref "/webapps/tasklist/filters.md" >}}).
+Fluxnova [Tasklist]({{< ref "/webapps/tasklist/_index.md" >}}) makes use of this feature in the form of [task filters]({{< ref "/webapps/tasklist/filters.md" >}}).

 Only trusted users should be authorized to interact with these endpoints.
 How access can be restricted is outlined in the next sections.

-# Flowave in a Trusted Environment
+# Fluxnova in a Trusted Environment

-When Flowave is deployed in an environment where only trusted parties can access the system (for example due to firewall policies), no untrusted party can access the APIs for submitting custom code and the following suggestions need not be adhered to.
+When Fluxnova is deployed in an environment where only trusted parties can access the system (for example due to firewall policies), no untrusted party can access the APIs for submitting custom code and the following suggestions need not be adhered to.

 # Deployments